jagodragon/UltimateMailMod/Readme.txt

    *  having item preview turned on while statrating is installed will cause the time on new mail to set for 3days on mousover

 Version: 6.5.6.2774.009
-Release date: December 2 2015
+Release date: May 8 2016
 # Changes
 	*Temporarily set item preview to off by default

 Version: 6.5.6.2774.008
-Release date: December 2 2015
+Release date: May 7 2016
 # Changes
 	*minor changes to backend
 	*added pet eggs buttons to mass send tab